 Our breathtaking road trip here left us wanting more of the Scottish Highlands.
 It is a place that will always require “more time” because it’s likely you’ll never have enough.
 The North Coast 500 is epic, and few road trips worldwide compete for its beauty.

 Along the route, you’ll pass caves, beautiful beaches, and stunning towns that will take you back in time.

 Europe is no stranger to gorgeous beaches with the Mediterranean, Adriatic, and Black Sea, but the Algarve may be home to some of the best beaches on the continent.

 The Algarve beaches have the tastiest waves, cleanest water, and most dramatic landscapes.
-To top it off, the Portuguese coasts boasts an average of 300 days of sunshine each year, so if you visit, you’re likely going to get some fantastic weather.
+To top it off, the Portuguese coasts boast an average of 300 days of sunshine each year, so if you visit, you’re likely to get some fantastic weather.